ibmverse/verse-developer/_tutorials/tutorial-mail.read.markdown

 [//]: # (Copyright IBM Corp.
 2016  All Rights Reserved.)

 layout: tutorial
-title:  "How to contribute an action to mail read view"
+title:  "How to add an action to the mail read view"
 categories: tutorial_action_ext
 ---

 ### {{page.title}}

-This tutorial will guide you through on how to compose an action contribution to __"mail read view"__.
-By clicking the contributed action button, a web application will be loaded in a separate window, and Verse will send context related data to the web application by Cross-document messaging.
+This tutorial guides you through the process of creating an action contribution that displays in the mail read view in Verse.
+When a user clicks the action button, a web application loads in a separate window and Verse sends context data to the web application through cross-document messaging.

-### Step 1, download and [Install the Verse Developer Chrome Extension][1]
+### Step 1.
+[Install the Verse Developer Chrome Extension][1].

-### Step 2, compose a widget configuration to the manifest file
+### Step 2.
+Add a new widget configuration to the widget.json manifest file.

-The manifest file is configred to widget.json by the [Verse Developer Chrome Extension][2],  open it from your local file system, and insert the following configuration as the first widget of the manifest.
+This tutorial uses the __widget.json__ file, located in the /src folder of the extracted toolkit.
+Open the file and insert the following configuration as the first widget in the manifest, making changes to the properties as described below the sample code.

 ```
   {